atet/raspberrypi/README.md

 Issue | Solution
 --- | ---
-I dont see the `boot` folder after I burn the OS image to the micro SD card | You needed to have formatted the card (to have a partition) BEFORE burning the Raspbian image to the card
+I don't see the `boot` folder after I burn the OS image to the micro SD card | You needed to have formatted the card (to have a partition) BEFORE burning the Raspbian image to the card
-I reformatted the SD card and the free space is **less** than before | You may be limited due to an existing small partition; erase all partitions before formatting
+I reformatted the SD card and the free space is **less** than before | You may be limited due to multiple existing partitions on your card; erase all partitions before formatting as **one partition**
 I cannot find my Pi's IP address | _Did your Pi successfully connect to your WiFi network?_ You may have to go back and verify `wpa_supplicant.conf` or confirm you can have new devices connect to your network

 [Back to Top](#table-of-contents)